Arian94/handy-gadgets/README.md

 ![Unit Converter](/docs/unit_converter.png)

 ## Currency Converter
-Same as the Unit Converter but with a difference where the units fetched from [Frankfuter API](https://frankfurter.dev/) asynchronously:
+Same as the Unit Converter but with a difference where the units fetched from [Frankfurter API](https://frankfurter.dev/) asynchronously:

 ![Currency Converter](/docs/currency_converter.png)